-- Optionally open a second view of your animation layers and have the path show that secondary view only.
-It can be helpful to have a preview of the animation path beside the view you're working in.
+- Optionally open a second view of your animation layers and show the path in the secondary view only.
+It can be helpful to have a preview of the animation path next to the view you're working in.

 Displaying the path and keyframes is only for visual reference.
 The path and keyframes do not show during playback and do not export to the final video product.